StarshipladDev/BasketballVR/README.md

 Both hands have grab functions.
 Simply touch the ball with a hand and press the side-trigger on the controller touching the basketball.
 Let go of that trigger to release the ball.

 Hitting the speaker with a ball will change the current song.

+Press the primary button on the right controller to remove the 'Catcher Line'.
+Press it again to return it.

+Dropping the ball near you will move you in the direction you are looking.

 Opposition players will move quite close to you so watch out for accidental jump-scares!